-With your student visa, it allows you to work part-time up to 28 hours per week, providing such permission to engage in some activities is granted to you by the Japanese government.
-But you should pay attention to the type of job that you will not apply for jobs associated with illegal activities or prohibited under this type of visa.
-Make sure that you will not exceed the legally permitted hours, for this can result in deportation.
-On the other hand, in events such as holidays, you can work for up to 40 hours during holidays.
-The purpose of the permission to work part-time to support your study and living expenses, not a remittance to your family.
+With your student visa, you can work part-time up to 28 hours per week, providing such permission to engage in some activities is granted to you by the Japanese government.
+But you should pay attention to the type of job that you will be applying for.
+Accepting jobs associated with illegal activities or are prohibited and exceeding the legally permitted hours could result in deportation.
+On the other hand, you can work for up to 40 hours during holidays.
+The purpose of the permission to work part-time is to support your study and living expenses and not a remittance to your family.

 - Religious activities

 - Business manager